JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/language_server_protocol.md

 To send custom (undocumented) requests and notifications to the LSP server, override `LspServerDescriptor.lsp4jServerClass` property and implement the `LspClientNotification` and/or `LspRequest` classes.
 The documentation in the source code includes implementation examples.

-See bundled LSP API source code and its documentation for more information.
+See the [bundled LSP API source code](#ide-setup) and its documentation for more information.

 ## Troubleshooting